smulyono/webpack-boot/Readme.md

 # Webpack Boot

-Simple webpack build generator which is inspired and derived some of the utility from `react-scripts`.
+Simple webpack build generator which is inspired and __derived__ some of the utility from `react-scripts`.

-The key goal for webpack boot is to automate the configuration of webpack based on the module `needs` (automatically derived the module `needs` from their dependencies), without worry-ing what kind of configuration needs to go in to the webpack configuration.
+The key goal for webpack boot is to automate the configuration of webpack based on the module `needs` (automatically derived from their dependencies).
 Similar as `react-scripts` which is to shift the focus on the code / application rather than the dev tools configuration needed.

 ## How to get started
+[ In Progress ]

 ## What is supported ?
+* Webpack 2.x support configuration
+    * Development server with webpack as `react-scripts` have supported
+* Less support
+* ESLint for React and ES6

+[ More .. ]

 ## Development with linkage
 * Checkout the webpack-boot code from repository